Health & Safety Policies

 CHILDREN UNDER 5 YEARS OLD

-Guidance states that "Parents and carers should not be allowed into the setting unless this is essential, and children should be dropped off and collected at the door if possible."
+The Guidance previously stated that "Parents and carers should not be allowed into the setting unless this is essential, and children should be dropped off and collected at the door if possible."

 In addition, because it is challenging to reduce contact between young children, regular cleaning and disinfection of surfaces, objects and toys, as well as handwashing, are particularly important.
-The use of soft toys and toys with intricate parts or that are otherwise hard to clean will be avoided and cleaning undertaken as described in our Covid-19 Health & Safety Policy.
+The use of soft toys and toys with intricate parts or that are otherwise hard to clean will now be reintroduced on a rota basis between classes to allow for cleaning and/or quarantine periods between uses.

 STUDENTS UNDERTAKING A TRIAL CLASS

-Students undertaking a trial class will be subject to the same social distancing procedures as everyone else.
+Students undertaking a trial class will be subject to the same procedures as everyone else.

 All trial classes are subject to a space in class being available as well as suitable safety measures being applied.
 Should there not be a safe way to trial a particular class, new students will be placed on a waiting list or offered an alternative.